huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_listener.md

 * `response_timeout` - (Optional, Int) Specifies the response timeout for the listener.
 Value range: 1 to 300.
 This parameter is valid when protocol is set to *HTTP* or *HTTPS*.

+* `advanced_forwarding_enabled` - (Optional, Bool) Specifies whether to enable advanced forwarding.
+  If advanced forwarding is enabled, more flexible forwarding policies and rules are supported.

 * `tags` - (Optional, Map) The key/value pairs to associate with the listener.

 ## Attributes Reference